|ST 14804 78847

 General tree description

 Cercidiphyllum japonicum is usually a small to medium sized tree (10 to 15 metres tall), but larger specimens (up to 25 metres) have been known.
 It has a rounded conic shape and the bark is pale brown or grey, with shaggy strips.
 The leaves are heart shaped, 5 to 10cm long and very finely toothed.
 They emerge pink, become light green, and turn pale yellow or pink in autumn, also producing a sweet scent like burnt sugar.
-There are inconspicuous red flowers in late winter or early spring.
-Trees may be male or female, and on female trees the flowers are followed by clusters of 1 to 2cm pea-pods, also inconspicuous, that contain winged seeds.
+Trees may be male or female.
+There are tiny, inconspicuous flowers in late winter or early spring, red on male trees and green on females.
+The flowers on female trees are followed by clusters of 1 to 2cm pea-pods, also inconspicuous, that contain winged seeds.